imarc/handbook/strategy.markdown

 The output of strategy are concrete reference documents.
 Deliverables are approved both by the client and by the iMarc project producer.

-If the client also engages iMarc to produce the project, the strategy lead is responsible for notifying the client that project leadership is changing hands.
+If the client also engages iMarc to develop the project, the strategy lead is responsible for notifying the client that project leadership is changing hands.
 The Producer is the primary point of contact during the production phase.
 The Strategist typically withdraws to an advisory-only role (i.e., answering questions about spec or scope, reviewing initial creative work, and helping with QA after development).